kyma-incubator/compass/docs/director/03-tenancy.md

-The Compass Director is a multitenancy service.
-Tenant is an object which is owner of resources.
+The Compass Director is a multi tenant service.
+Tenant is an object which owns the resources.
+The tenant has its own entity stored in the database.

 # Tenancy
-Tenancy in Director is implemented on database level.
-Every object which belongs to tenant has a special column `tenant_id`.
+Tenancy in Director is implemented on the database level.
+Every object which belongs to a tenant has a column `tenant_id` which points to the actual tenant entity.
 Tenant is mainly described by two properties:
-* the global tenant (can be any string, treated like identifier from external system)
+* the global tenant identifier (can be any string, treated like identifier from external system)
-* the internal tenant which is used as internal technical identifier (UUID) to which columns `tenant_id` has references to.
+* the internal tenant identifier which is used as internal technical identifier (UUID) to which columns `tenant_id` references to.
 Those properties are stored in table `business_tenant_mapping` with metadata.
-Internal tenant as a way to implement and unify tenancy in Compass Director.
+We introduced the internal tenant identifier to implement unified tenant identification in the Director.
+Thanks to this approach external system can describe the tenant in their own way without any impact on the Director internals.

 Application and Runtimes are bound to tenants.
-Integration System is not bound to any tenant and can work within multiple tenants.
+Integration Systems are not bound to a tenant and can work representing multiple tenants.

 # Tenants seeding
 The Compass Director has two components which are responsible for seeding database with tenants: